Alizaaaja4/Project_Py-Ver.4/README.md

 Project : Py-Ver.4

-"TaskMaster" is a simple task management application built using Tkinter, a GUI (Graphical User Interface) toolkit for Python.
-The app is designed to assist users in organizing and tracking their to-do lists easily.
+"TaskMaster" is a simple task management application built using Python.
+This application is designed to help users organize and track their to-do lists easily and simultaneously connect with LMS (Learning Management System).
 Users can add, edit, and delete tasks that need to be done

 Developer :
 - [Aliza Nurfitrian Meizahra ](https://github.com/Alizaaaja4) [ALL]